Jonathan Cheever

-Jonathan Cheever (born April 17, 1985) is an American snowboarder.
-He is an athlete on the U.S. Snowboarding's SBX A Team.
-In 2011, he was named the U.S. snowboarding champion and took two World Cup 2nd-place finishes at Stoneham Mountain Resort in Quebec and Chiesa in Valmalenco in Italy.
-Becoming the second American male ever in his discipline to win the world cup.
-In 2011, he was ranked third in the world in snowboard cross (SBX).
-Still no U.S. man has won a FIS World Cup title in SBX.
+Jonathan Cheever (born April 17, 1985) is an American professional snowboarder.
+He was an athlete on the U.S. Snowboarding's Snowboard Cross (SBX) A-Team.
+In 2011, Cheever was named the U.S. Snowboarding Champion, and took 2nd-place, twice, in the FIS World Cup at Stoneham Mountain Resort in Quebec and Chiesa in Valmalenco in Italy, becoming the second American male ever in his discipline to win the World Cup.
+In 2011, he was ranked third in the world in Snowboard Cross (SBX).
+Still no U.S. athlete has won a FIS World Cup title in SBX.

-Jonathan is ranked 7th in 2017-2018 FIS World Cup standings after two races.
-A third-place finish at the first World Cup of the 2017-2018 in Cerro Catedral in Argentina put Cheever on the podium in back to back World Cups.
-Cheever and teammate, Mick Dierdorf, placed 2nd at the Team Snowboard Cross (BXT) FIS World Cup in Veysonnaz, Switzerland in March 2017.
+Jonathan Cheever is ranked 7th in 2017-2018 FIS World Cup standings after two races.
+A third-place finish at the first World Cup of the 2017-2018 season, in Cerro Catedral in Argentina, put Cheever on the podium in back to back World Cups.
+Cheever and teammate, Mick Dierdorf, placed 2nd at the Team Snowboard Cross (BXT) FIS World Cup in Veysonnaz, Switzerland, March 2017.

 Cheever is currently represented by Sho Kashima, one of Jonathan's best friends and former U.S. Ski Team athlete.

 Personal background

-Cheever was born in Boston and grew up in Saugus, Massachusetts.
+Jonathan Cheever was born in Boston and grew up in Saugus, Massachusetts.
 He is the son of Mark and Dorene, and has one brother, Derek.
-He graduated from Malden Catholic High School, where he additionally served as president of the student body, and founder and president of the school's Snowboard and Ski Club.
-After high school graduation, he attended the University of Massachusetts Lowell.
+He graduated from Malden Catholic High School, in 2003, where he additionally served as President of the Student Body, and Founder, and President of the school's Snowboard and Ski Club.
+Upon graduation, Cheever attended the University of Massachusetts Lowell.
 In 2004 Cheever became a licensed plumber.
 Cheever resides in Park City, UT where he owns and operates Team Cheever Design Build, a general contracting, plumbing, and design firm.

 Career

-Cheever started skiing when he was eight years old at Nashoba Valley.
-During Thanksgiving of 1997, his parents put him free snowboarding lessons at Attitash Bear Peak in New Hampshire.
+Jonathan Cheever started skiing when he was eight years old at Nashoba Valley, in Massachusetts.
+During Thanksgiving of 1997, his parents enrolled him in free snowboarding lessons at Attitash Bear Peak, in neighboring New Hampshire.
 Cheever jumped on a board and never looked back.
 He credits much of his success to the help he has received after meeting Nate Park in 2004.

-In 2011, he took two second-place finishes on the World Cup.
-He additionally took the national title, earning him the title of best in the United States.
+In 2011, Jonathan Cheever took two second-place finishes on the World Cup.
+He additionally took the national title, earning him the title of top in the United States.